margaretmf/margaretmf.github.io/creativewriting.md

 The rain falling, little circles, droplets on the earth The rain fall, the rainbow smiles
-A bouquet of flowers parralel to all the colors of the things in the world
+A bouquet of flowers parralel to all the colors of the things in the world The rainbow today and all the colors smiling through the earth

 **Dolly Parton's music on colors and rainbows**